Downtime (Jo Dee Messina song)

 "Downtime" is a song written by Phillip Coleman and Carolyn Dawn Johnson, and recorded by American country music singer Jo Dee Messina.
 It was released in April 2001 as the third single from her album Burn.
-The song peaked at number 5 on the Hot Country Singles & Tracks (now Hot Country Songs) chart and peaked at number 46 on the U.S. Billboard Hot 100 making it a minor crossover hit.
+The song peaked at number 5 on the Hot Country Singles & Tracks chart and number 46 on the U.S. Billboard Hot 100.

-Chart performance
+Charts

-"Downtime" debuted at number 50 on the U.S. Billboard Hot Country Singles & Tracks for the week of April 14, 2001.
+"Downtime" debuted at number 50 on the U.S. Billboard Hot Country Singles & Tracks chart for the week of April 14, 2001.